yuwen-lu/Misty/README.md

 ## Setup Environment Variables

-Before running the application, create a `.env` file in the root directory with the following environment variables:
+Before running the application, create a `.env` file under the `backend/` directory with the following environment variables:

 ```plaintext
 ORGANIZATION_ID=your_organization_id_here